 In conclusion, Hyperion has a long track record of producing consistent long-term alpha after fees when league tables (after adjusting for fees and survivorship biases) and academic studies suggest most funds are unable to produce similar outcomes.
 Long-term alpha generating track records are valuable and meaningful.
 We believe the Global Growth Companies Fund is worthy of consideration by investors.

-Mark Arnold (CIO) and Jason Orthman (Deputy CIO)
+Mark Arnold (Chief Investment Officer) and Jason Orthman (Deputy Chief Investment Officer)

 Berkin, Andrew and Swedroe, Larry, “Your Complete Guide to Factor Based Investing”, BAM ALLIANCE Press, 2016.

 Cornell, Bradford; Hsu, Jason; Nanigan, David, “Does Past Performance Matter in Investment Manager Selection”, The Journal of Portfolio Management, Summer 2017.

 Griffin, Tren, “Charlie Munger The Complete Investor”, Columbia Business School, 2015.

 Mauboussin, Michael, “More Than You Know”, Columbia Business School, 2013.

 Mauboussin, Michael, “The Success Equation”, Harvard Business Review Press, 2012.

 Schlanger, Todd and Philips, Christopher, “The Mutual Fund Graveyard: An Analysis of Dead Funds”, Vanguard, January, 2013.